 Left renal core biopsy

 Sections show epithelial neoplasm composed of a mixture of clear cells and cells with abundant eosinophilic cytoplasm.
 Compact crowded nests with large polygonal cells and occasional prominence of cell membranes.
 Granular eosinophilic cytoplasm is prominent in approximately 70% of cells with no convincing perinuclear halos.
 The nuclei are rounded without rasinoid forms or binucleation.
 Immunohistochemistry: PAX-2 positive, cytokeratin 7 positive (but not diffusely strong more suggestive of choromophobic carcinoma); negative RCC markers (vimentin, RCC antigen, CD10.
 This lesion (similar to the lesion in the right kidney) is difficult to accurately classify as either chromophobe carcinoma or oncocytoma because it shows overlapping morphological and immunohistochemical findings.
-It is best regarded as a hybrid tumour.
+It is best regarded as a hybrid tumor.

 Birt-Hogg-Dubé syndrome is a rare syndrome typified by renal masses (often bilateral), fibrofolliculomas and lung cysts.
-It is inherited in an autosomal dominant pattern and it has been reported that approximately 12-34% of patients with Birt-Hogg-Dubé will develop renal tumours by the fourth and fifth decades of life.
+It is inherited in an autosomal dominant pattern and it has been reported that approximately 12-34% of patients with Birt-Hogg-Dubé will develop renal tumors by the fourth and fifth decades of life.